Abdalla7med/Hotel-Reservation-Management-System/README.md

 # Hotel-Reservation-Management-System
-# simple hotel management system in java
+** simple hotel management system  in java on console using txt I/O only without DB**